Pilgrimeru/Pilzic/README.md

 - `/ping` - Check bot response time.
 - `/lyrics (ly)` - Show lyrics of the current track.
 - `/nowplaying (np)` - Show what's currently playing.
-- `/seek` - Jump to a specific timestamp.
 - `/volume (v)` - Adjust volume.
 - `/search (sh)` - Search and select videos to play.
 - `/uptime (up)` - Check how long the bot has been running.